 - Seasonings: Chicken can be pretty bland on its own.
 By adding in a mixture similar to a homemade dry rub, that is made with garlic powder, onion powder, salt, pepper, and paprika will he

 - Barbecue Sauce: Use your favorite store-bought or homemade BBQ sauce.
 The barbecue sauce helps to add moisture and flavor to the chicken, helping to prevent a dry burger.

 - Coleslaw: While optional, topping these Chicken Burgers with homemade coleslaw, adds additional moisture texture to this recipe.

 How to Make Chicken Burgers

 - Gently combine the ground chicken with the diced cheddar cheese, seasonings, and a bit of barbecue sauce in a large mixing bowl.
 Remember to NOT over-mix your burger ingredients--this will make your burgers become tough!

 - Divide the meat mixture into 4 equal portions and shape each portion into patties that are slightly larger than a hamburger bun.

 - Place a thumbprint into the middle of each patty.
 This will help to prevent shrinkage and allow for even cooking.

-- Preheat a grill to medium-high heat.
-Alternatively, heat a grill pan or nonstick skillet to medium-high heat.
+- Preheat a grill, grill pan, or nonstick skillet to medium-high heat.

 - Place the prepared chicken burgers onto the heated grill or pan and cook for 5 minutes.

-- Flip the burgers and continue to cook for 5-7 minutes, or until the chicken has reached an internal temperature of 160 degrees.
+- Flip the burgers and continue to cook for 5-7 minutes, or until the chicken has reached an internal temperature of 160 degrees F.

 - Remove the burgers from the grill and brush with the reserved barbecue sauce on both sides.
 This will really finish the burgers off with incredible flavor.

-- Tent the burgers with foil and allow the burgers to rest for 10 minutes, which will allow the temperature to come to 165 degrees and the juices to evenly distribute through the chicken, keeping the burgers moist.
+- Tent the burgers with foil and allow the burgers to rest for 10 minutes, which will allow the temperature to come to 165 degrees F and the juices to evenly distribute through the chicken, keeping the burgers moist.